kos-conf/stock-market-application/README.md

 [Sign up](https://www.confluent.io/confluent-cloud/tryfree) for a free trial if you don't already have one.
 * The Confluent CLI.
 Refer to the installation instructions [here](https://docs.confluent.io/confluent-cli/current/install.html).
-- The Confluent CLI.
-Refer to the installation instructions here.

 ## Setting up Confluent Cloud Components